 A public service loan forgiveness program is also available.
-Under this program, the remaining balance due on your eligible Direct Loan Program loans may be cancelled after you have made 120 payments on those loans (after October 1, 2007) under certain repayment plans while you are employed in certain public service jobs.
+This program provides for the cancellation of the remaining balance due on your eligible Direct Loan Program loans after you have made 120 payments (after October 1, 2007) on those loans under certain repayment plans while you are employed in certain public service jobs.

-The Act may provide for certain loan forgiveness or repayment benefits on your loan in addition to the benefits described above.
+The Act may provide for certain loan forgiveness or repayment benefits on your loans in addition to the benefits described above.
 If other forgiveness or repayment options become available, the Direct Loan Servicing Center will provide information about these benefits.

-In some cases, you may assert, as a defense against collection of your loan, that your school did something wrong or failed to do something that it should have done.
-You can make such a defense against repayment only if what your school did or did not do would give rise to a legal cause of action under applicable state law.
+In some cases, you may assert, as a defense against collection of your loan, that the school did something wrong or failed to do something that it should have done.
+You can make such a defense against repayment only if what the school did or did not do would give rise to a legal cause of action under applicable state law.
 If you believe that you have a defense against repayment of your loan, contact the Direct Loan Servicing Center.

-20. Loan consolidation.
+19. Loan consolidation.
 You may consolidate (combine) one or more of your eligible federal education loans into one loan.
 Consolidation allows you to extend the period of time that you have to repay your loans, and to combine several loan debts into a single monthly payment.
 This may make it easier for you to repay your loans.
 However, you will pay more interest if you extend your repayment period through consolidation, since you will be making payments for a longer period of time.
 Contact the Direct Loan Servicing Center for more information about loan consolidation.